 What can parents and teachers do to ensure that digital kids, with their hand-held devices, connected school activities, homework, and other online activities, get off to a good start at the beginning of the school year?

-Back-to-school preparation is more than school supplies, lunch boxes and carpool arrangements.
+Back-to-school preparation is more than school supplies, lunch boxes, and carpool arrangements.
 It also involves reviewing and articulating connected-life expectations with family members.

-To help you consider the issues in your 21st Century child’s digital life, and your own, use the this nine-item back-to-school digital parenting checklist to get started.
+To help you consider the issues in your 21st Century child’s digital life, and your own, use this nine-item back-to-school digital parenting checklist to get started.